Purity Ring (band): 2017–2024: WOMB and Graves EP

 On April 30, 2017, while performing at Fortress Festival, it was announced that the band would be taking a break from touring to record new material.
 The band co-wrote and produced three songs on Katy Perry's 2017 album Witness.

 On July 24, 2017, on the 5th anniversary of their debut album Shrines, the group released a new single titled "Asido".
 According to Purity Ring, this song is "a standalone offering", suggesting that it would not be featured on its possible new record.

 In August 2018, an unreleased Purity Ring song was featured in the trailer for Netflix's television series The Innocents, speculated to be titled "Bitter Rhymes".

 In February 2020, the band posted a link to an interactive puzzle/website that rewarded fans with a song called "Pink Lightning".
 The duo's third album, Womb, was released on April 3, 2020.
 It was announced alongside the release of the lead single, titled "Stardew".
 In March 2020, the band released "Pink Lightning" as a single, as well as another single called "Peacefall", which features backing vocals from Mew vocalist Jonas Bjerre.

 In June 2022, the band released a new EP called graves, which consists of seven songs.
 On July 22, Purity Ring announced they would be releasing the tenth anniversary reissue of Shrines on July 29.
 The reissue, titled Shrines X, features three previously unreleased B-sides.
 On July 26, 2023, the band released a new song called "Shines", which was created in conjunction with Black Dresses.

 2025–present: Purity Ring

 On June 5, 2025, the band released two new songs: "Many Lives" and "Part II".
-On July 10, 2025 the band released the single "Place of My Own" alongside announcements for a new self-titled album set to be released on September 26, 2025, and a headlining North American tour in the autumn of 2025 to support the album.
+On July 10, 2025, the band released the single "Place of My Own" alongside announcements for a new self-titled album set to be released on September 26, 2025, and a headlining North American tour in the autumn of 2025 to support the album.
 It was "inspired by video games such as Final Fantasy X and NieR: Automata", being designed to "emulate an accompanying soundtrack for a role-playing game, with two digital avatars of the duo setting off on a 'journey to build a kinder world amid the ruins of a broken one.'"

+On April 16, 2026, Megan James announced the start of a solo project called MMJ with the intention of opening up for Purity Ring's 2026 North American tour with a performance.

+In July 2026, they released "Bitter Rhymes", the song which had featured in the 2018 trailer for The Innocents, with the band revealing it was initially written in 2014 for The Hunger Games: Mockingjay – Part 1.